 96 Andrew D Selbst et al, "Fairness and Abstraction in Sociotechnical Systems" (Paper Delivered at the Conference on Fairness, Accountability, and Transparency (FAT '19), Atlanta, 29-31 January 2019).
 Suresh Venkatasubramanian, a co-author of this article, explores to what degree agonism can be baked into algorithmic tools in his innovative (but rare) computer science course on the subject at Brown University.
-It remains an open question whether algorithmic tools can robustly respond to polycentric issues, sponsible AI frameworks cannot invite dissent and contestation.97 Here, the responsible AI movement would benefit from adopting the constitutional conventions.
-Drafters of principles should look beyond friendly disciplines and engage with scholars whose work is agonistic.
-Doing so would reflect evolving public law consultation practices.
-Understood generously, these practices include consulting communities with diverse expertise and interests, including those with vital knowledge of a problem's past and present features, grappling with that knowledge, and using it to inform the content of a statement of principles or other document.
-Such processes, too, provide groups with varied, conflictual expertise the opportunity to inform, challenge, and protest a norm-setting process.
-This contestation is itself important.
-It can be the source of grassroots education and advocacy campaigns, and may bolster further efforts to regulate AI systems in-house or externally.
+It remains an open question whether algorithmic tools can robustly respond to polycentric issues, or whether binary approaches will persist given most technologists' disciplinary training.